tomas19/kalpana_v2/documentation/readme.md

 imgs: images of the github repository

-logoKMZ: project logo used in the exported KMZ files
+logoForKMZ: project logo used in the exported KMZ files